 We love sports; we love children and adults running, playing and being part of a team.
-We also know that sports-related mouth injuries are significant, but there are steps that you can take to play the game and protect your smile.
-At Palo Alto Oral Health, our office is proud to be Dental Consultants for Stanford Team Sports.
+Dr. Sharma and our team are the Stanford Athletic Team Dentist We also know that sports-related mouth injuries are significant, but there are steps that you can take to play the game and protect your smile.
 We can provide you with the information you need to protect your teeth and avoid painful or costly repair.

 Sports and Teeth